 These easy Sausage Rolls and Empire Biscuits make the perfect meal or tasty snack for a feast inspired by Princess Merida!
-They are easy and rustic enough that any kiddo can help you prepare them – any enjoy them!
+These Scottish inspired recipes are easy and rustic enough that any kiddo can help you prepare them – and enjoy them!

 Yay for Merida!
 Brave is one of those movies where you just love it from the second you see the first preview.
 I mean, how can a fiery red-headed part Scottish girl not love a movie about a fiery red headed Scottish girl who rides her horse and shoots her bow all over the place?
 Hello.
 This movie was made

 about for me.
 Let’s just ignore the fact that she totally disobeyed her mother, sought help from a witch and turned her mother into a bear.
 That’s what those unruly teenage years are all about, right?
 Live and Learn!

 Princess Merida is one of the only princesses that we actually know where and when she was supposed to have lived!
 Thank you, Disney!
 Brave takes place in ancient Scotland around the 10th century.

 Welcome to the Eat Like A Princess Series!